1925 World Series: Game 4

 This was Johnson's only post-season shutout.
 A three-run home run by Goose Goslin followed by a solo home run by Joe Harris off Emil Yde, who pitched just 2 1/3 innings, in the third inning put the Senators up 3–1 in the series.
 Yde became the first pitcher in the history of the World Series to surrender back-to-back home runs.

+October 11, 1925 2:00 pm (ET) at Griffith Stadium in Washington, D.C.